Steering committee

 Dr. Michael Brauns

-University of the Federal Armed Forces Munich, Head of University Communications and Press Spokesman
+University of the Bundeswehr Munich, Head of University Communications and Press Officer

 Dr. Thassilo Franke